Danish-Mahboob/CypherSyntax/README.md

 __24. Building Projects with Gno__

->__Note:__ Each chapter can have one or more articles depending on the complexity of chapters.
+>__Note:__ Each chapter can have one or more articles depending on the complexity of topics to be addressed in a particular chapter.
 Also, if you have any questions, suggestions, or would like to contribute then kindly open an issue or reach out at: cyphersyntax@yahoo.com

 # Connect
 + __[Blog](https://medium.com/@cyphersyntax)__ (Medium)